On the asymptotic structure of Brownian motions with a small lead-lag effect: Abstract

 \section{Abstract}

 This paper considers two Brownian motions in a situation where one is correlated to the other with a slight delay.
 We study the problem of estimating the time lag parameter between these Brownian motions from their high-frequency observations, which are possibly subject to measurement errors.
 The measurement errors are assumed to be i.i.d., centered Gaussian and independent of the latent processes.
 We investigate the asymptotic structure of the likelihood ratio process for this model when the lag parameter is asymptotically infinitesimal.
 We show that the structure of the limit experiment depends on the level of the measurement errors: If the measurement errors locally dominate the latent Brownian motions, the model enjoys the LAN property.
 Otherwise, the limit experiment does not result in typical ones appearing in the literature.
-The proof is based on the fact that the model is asymptotically equivalent to discrete observations of two Brownian motions under endogenous measurement errors.
-We also discuss the efficient estimation of the lag parameter to highlight the statistical implications. \textit{Keywords}: Asymptotic efficiency; Endogenous noise; Lead-lag effect; Local asymptotic normality; Microstructure noise.
+We also discuss the efficient estimation of the lag parameter to highlight the statistical implications. \textit{Keywords and phrases}: Asymptotic efficiency; Endogenous noise; Lead-lag effect; Local asymptotic normality; Microstructure noise.